fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/README.md

 - *SVG* run the function *changeMintingProcess("mintingProcess address", "Interface address")*

 ### Step 7
-Now you can buy and upgrade NFTs until the raffle in *Interface*
+Now you can buy and upgrade NFTs until the raffle in *Interface*.
+You can also send 0.1-0.3 ETH to the contract address to get the trading cards.